Onion Bhaji: Crispy Onion Pakora

 Apart from eating them as they are with some chutney, you can also enjoy the onion fritters as the filling of your sandwich, burger buns, or burrito wrap.

-Butter your piece of bread or burger buns, then arrange some sliced lettuce and any other salad veggies that you like on top.
+Butter your bread or burger buns, then arrange some sliced lettuce and any other salad veggies you like on top.
 Place a few pieces of onion pakoras and drizzle over your favorite chutney.
-You can even add some chili sauce such as sriracha.
+You can even add some chili sauce, such as sriracha.

 Sandwich the bread or buns, and enjoy.

-You can do the same with tortilla wrap to make your very own onion bhaji burrito.
+You can do the same with a tortilla wrap to make your very own onion bhaji burrito.

 Onion pakoras with overlay text.